UMCUGenetics/Dx_resources/ExomeDepth/README.md

 Make a BED detail file for UCSC browser.
 This BED file is a frequency summary of all events detected in the provided VCF files.\
 WES-CNV files should be present in inputfolder.\
 List with merge_samples is the output file of identify_merge_samples.py or tabseperated file inclusding sampleID and runID, in that order.

-### exomedepth_summary.py
-Creates ExomeDepth summary stats file.
-This scripts need to be run with python3

 ### ed_csv_to_vcf.py
 Converts ExomeDepth csv file to VCF using pyvcf